smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 TODO: Nonce Exhaustion/Overflow handling

 4.2.
-Processing repeated Packet
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases it may be desired to repeat resending the same packet.
-For instance, it may be detected that a packet has not been received by the communication peer.
-In this case an exact copy of the packet is re-sent; being exact copy implies that the packet has the same nonce as the original packet.
-On the receiving side the nonce VP is found to be equal to NLW (since NLW was set to the value of nonce VP of the original packet).
-SASP detects this special case, and, if the packet is otherwise valid, reports that the packet is repeated to the higher level protocol while passing the packet for further processing.

-4.3.
 Processing packet with an obsolete nonce
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a packet is internally valid, but its nonce VP is less than a current value of NLW, it may indicate that states of the communication peers are out of sync (and not necessarily that a third party attack is detected).
-In this case, to resynchronize communication process an Error "Old Nonce" Message is formed with the lowest possible nonce VP, and a packet with this message is sent to a communication partner.
+If a packet is internally valid, but its nonce VP is less than or equal to a current value of NLW, it may indicate that states of the communication peers are out of sync (and not necessarily that a third party attack is detected).
+In this case, to resynchronize communication process an Error "Old Nonce" Message is formed with the lowest possible acceptable nonce VP, and a packet with this message is sent to a communication partner.

 If an Error "Old Nonce" Message is received, the receiving party compares its NFS with the lowest possible value of the nonce within the message, and if NFS is less that value, NFS is set to the value as specified in the message; using such a value of NFS for sending packets will ensure that the packet will pass NLW test at the receiving party.